huawei-noah/SMARTS/docs/sim/agent.rst

 AgentInterface
 ==============

-:class:`smarts.core.agent_interface.AgentInterface` regulates the flow of informatoin between the an agent and a SMARTS environment.
+:class:`smarts.core.agent_interface.AgentInterface` regulates the flow of information between the an agent and a SMARTS environment.
 It specifies the observations an agent expects to receive from the environment and the action the agent does to the environment.
 To create an agent interface, you can try

 .. code-block:: python